MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Export-AzureVM.md

 # Export-AzureVM

 ## SYNOPSIS
-Exports an azure_2 virtual machine state to a file.
+Exports an Azure virtual machine state to a file.

 ## SYNTAX